fxsjy/jieba/README.md

       -d [DELIM], --delimiter [DELIM]
-                            use DELIM instead of ' / ' for word delimiter; or a space if it is used without DELIM -D DICT, --dict DICT  use DICT as dictionary
+                            use DELIM instead of ' / ' for word delimiter; or a space if it is used without DELIM -p [DELIM], --pos [DELIM]
+                            enable POS tagging; if DELIM is specified, use DELIM instead of '_' for POS delimiter
+      -D DICT, --dict DICT  use DICT as dictionary
       -u USER_DICT, --user-dict USER_DICT
                             use USER_DICT together with the default dictionary or DICT (if specified)
-      -a, --cut-all         full pattern cutting
-      -n, --no-hmm          don't use the Hidden Markov Model -q, --quiet           don't print loading messages to stderr -V, --version         show program's version number and exit
+      -a, --cut-all         full pattern cutting (ignored with POS tagging) -n, --no-hmm          don't use the Hidden Markov Model -q, --quiet           don't print loading messages to stderr -V, --version         show program's version number and exit